doxycycline (as hydrochloride)

 another group of antibiotics called penicillins

-some anticonvulsant medicines that are used to treat seizures, such as phenytoin or carbamazepine
+phenytoin or carbamazepine, anticonvulsant medicines that are used to treat seizures

 methoxyflurane, an anaesthetic